-These regal purple sprouts are always a welcome sight as the Winter enters its coldest phase, adding colour and interest to our January boxes.
+These regal purple sprouts are always a welcome sight, adding colour and interest to our boxes.
 We will run a few different varieties throughout the next few months and they all, (aswell as the lesser known white sprouting broccoli) can be used in much the same way, but if you are not familiar with this British gem, what do you do with it?

 Of course you can just boil or steam the heads (chop the stems into small diagonal chunks) for 3-6 minutes, for a simple side dish but, if you are using the oven for your meal it makes sense (and adds flavour) to roast it.
 This can be as simple as adding a bit of oil and seasoning but this recipe is my go to, and it’s so tasty I often just have it with pasta tossed in olive oil (and a bit more cheese on the top)